View Categories

 District-Level Planning: Third Strata in Multi-Level Planning for Indian Economy

-• By the late 1960s all the districts of the states were having their own plans with their respective District Planning Boards with the respective District Magistrate as chairman.
+• By the late 1960s, all the districts of the states had their own plans with their respective District Planning boards, with the respective District Magistrate as chairman.

 Indian Economy: Block-Level Planning as the Fourth Strata in Multi-Level Economic Strategy